Best Food for Egyptian Mau

 Common Dietary Sensitivities in Egyptian Mau

-Egyptian Mau cats can be susceptible to dietary sensitivities, particularly given their predisposition to Genetic Conditions, Other Health Concerns.
+Egyptian Mau cats can be susceptible to dietary sensitivities, particularly given their predisposition to Genetic Conditions, dental disease, kidney conditions, and breed-specific eye issues.
 Signs of food sensitivity include digestive upset, skin irritation, excessive scratching, and changes in stool quality.
 For Egyptian Mau with suspected food allergies, a veterinarian-guided elimination diet can identify trigger ingredients.
 Limited-ingredient diets (LIDs) that use novel proteins such as venison, duck, or lamb combined with single carbohydrate sources are often effective.
 Avoid common allergens including wheat, corn, and soy unless your Egyptian Mau tolerates them well.
 Probiotics and digestive enzyme supplements can also support gut health in sensitive Egyptian Mau cats.

 Ideal Portion Control for Egyptian Mau